 However, when looking for bleachers 15 rows and smaller for your facility it’s important to understand approximately how many individuals can be seated on various bleachers.
 There are numerous factors to consider including the rise and run between each row and if an aisle is included or not.

 The charts below give you estimated seating capacities for several popular sizes of IBC Compliant bleachers.
 Before you view the charts, I encourage you to think about the first row of the bleacher and the impact it can have on seating capacity.
 If the first row is less than 12” from the ground, then more than likely adults will have a difficult time sitting in the first row.
 It will be too low to the ground for them.
 It will get used more as a step than a seat.
 These types of bleachers are referred to as “low-rise bleachers”.
-So, if you purchase a low-rise bleacher you may not want to count the first row into your total number of spectator seats.
-For example, if you purchase a low-rise 19′ three-row bleacher that states it seats 32 people, or approximately 10 seats per row, (based on the industry standard of 18 inches per seat space), you may want to estimate the actual seating capacity at 22 people instead of 32.
-Whereas if you purchase a bleacher with the first row greater than 12″ from the ground you can safely estimate the seating capacity at 32.
-However, if younger kids are the main audience sitting in the bleachers then low-rise bleachers are probably fine.
+So, if you purchase a low-rise bleacher and you will have adults sitting on them you may not want to count the first row into your total number of spectator seats.
+For example, if you purchase a low-rise 19′ three-row bleacher that states it seats 32 people, or approximately 10 seats per row, (based on the industry standard of 18 inches per seat space), and you will have adults sitting on them, you may want to estimate the actual seating capacity at 22 people instead of 32.
+(Note: If younger kids are the main audience sitting in the bleachers then you are probably safe to estimate the seating capacity at 32 on a low-rise 19′ 3 row aluminum bleacher.)
+Whereas if you purchase a bleacher with the first row greater than 12″ from the ground you can safely estimate the seating capacity at 32 for both children and adults.

 Bleachers seating capacity charts (Numbers based on standard 18 inches per seat space)

 IBC Compliant Bleachers – no ADA slots, includes aisle

 IBC Compliant – with ADA slots, includes aisle